 You can also use the inbuilt Windows Boot Performance Diagnostics to detect Windows Boot Performance problems and attempt to determine their root causes.

-Disable Windows Services
+Disable or delay loading of Windows Services

 Personal preferences will dictate which you should consider disabling.
 But there are a few Automatic services you could consider setting to Manual: